How to Get Free Car Insurance Quotes (2026)

 • Any car loan financing info you have

-3. The site will then have you enter the info it needs to calculate your quote.
+If you’re getting a quote directly from an insurance provider, you can usually get a quote from their website.
+The site will have you enter the info it needs to calculate your quote.
 If you have questions at any time, call the insurer and talk with an agent.

 What are other ways to get car insurance quotes?

 For quicker car insurance quotes, use auto insurance comparison sites.
-These sites ask you to share your info once, then get your quotes from multiple insurers.
+These sites ask you to share your info once, then get you quotes from multiple insurers.

 You can also get car insurance quotes over the phone or in person.
 Call an insurance company’s 800 number or walk into one of its offices to talk with an agent.
 This will take longer than getting a quote online, but you’ll get all the help you need.

-Most drivers get the cheapest car insurance quotes from State Farm, which charges $1,487 a year for full-coverage car insurance, on average.
+Most drivers get the cheapest full coverage car insurance quotes from Travelers, which charges an average of $135 a month.

 Cheapest car insurance companies for full coverage

-USAA has the cheapest quote overall, averaging $1,203 a year.
-However, USAA only sells insurance products to military members and their families.
+USAA has the cheapest full coverage quotes overall, averaging $125 a month.
+However, USAA only sells insurance to military members and their families.

 Cheapest car insurance companies for liability coverage